Details Panel Customization in Unreal Engine

 SettingsView->GetDetailsView()->RegisterInstancedCustomPropertyLayout(FScannerConfig::StaticStruct(),FOnGetDetailCustomizationInstance::CreateStatic(&FScannerSettingsDetails::MakeInstance));

-Here, a DetailCustomization class instance for the current SettingsView is specified, which is used for customization operations when creating the SettingView control.
+This specifies an instance of a DetailCustomization class for the current SettingsView, used for customization operations when creating the SettingView control.
 The declaration of this class is as follows:

 1